Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Data Generation

 The Einstein radius $\theta_{\rm E}$ of the EPL depends on the mass within the Einstein radius $M(\theta_{\rm E})$

 and defines the typical separation scale between multiple images.

-The individual dark matter halos are modeled with Navarro-Frank-White (NFW) profiles \citep[][]{NFW_profile}.
-The mass of each subhalo are sampled from a mass function.
+The individual dark matter halos are modeled with NFW profiles \citep[][]{NFW_profile}.
+The NFW profile can easily be modified to a tNFW profile by adding a truncation radius to the NFW profile, at which the mass distribution of the profile gets cutoff.
+This is used in on of our test cases.
+The mass of each subhalo is sampled from a mass function.
 The standard model of cosmology, the $\Lambda$CDM model, predicts a scale-invariant power spectrum of primordial fluctuations.
 From this, subhalos in galaxies are expected to follow to first order a power-law mass distribution.
 The power-law mass function is described by the following equation:

 with $\alpha$ the normalization constant of the profile, $M_{\rm host}$ the mass of the host galaxy, and $m_{\rm halo}$ the subhalo mass.
 To quantify and normalize the abundance of dark matter, we introduce the parameter $f_{\rm sub}$, which determines the ratio of mass in the dark matter subhalos to the mass in the main deflector defined by the SIE profile and defines the normalization $\alpha$: